altsaxofon/easy-reader/README.md

 During playback the progress will be coninuasly saved to a text file on the SD card of the player.

 When an audiobook is finished the progress of the book will be reset and the playback will stop.
-The title of next audiobook on the SD-card will be read out loud by the speech synthesis, informing the user to push the play button to begin to listen to it.
+The speech synthesis will inform the user to push the play button to begin to listen to the next book.

 #### Changing book or chapter
 Using the book/chapter switch or a directional button will pause the music and set the player in "settings mode".